AymaneHassini/DynaQuery/Readme.md

 -   A Unix-like environment (Linux, macOS, WSL) with `bash`, `wget`/`curl`, `unzip`, and `git`.
 -   Python 3.9+
 -   `gdown` for downloading from Google Drive (`pip install gdown`).
+-   A Kaggle account and the `kaggle` CLI package.
+-   A running MySQL server instance (required for the RQ2 case study and live demo).

 ---